zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 It is the ratio of the energy per unit solid angle scattered in a given direction \\(\bm{\hat{\omega}\_s}\\) to the average energy per unit solid angle scattered in all directions.
 Again, there is an implicit dependence on the orientation of the particle with respect to the incident wave.
 Note that  the integral of the phase function over \\(4 \pi\\) steradians equals \\(4 \pi\\), which appears to be a common [convention](http://glossary.ametsoc.org/wiki/Phase_function) in optics.

-Let's compute the product of the scattering cross section and the phase function:
+Let us compute the product of the scattering cross section and the phase function:

 $$ \tag{10}
     \tilde{\sigma}\_s(\bm{\hat{\omega}\_i}) \tilde{f}\_p(\bm{\hat{\omega}\_i}, \bm{\hat{\omega}\_s}) =